-Young wines, especially big, bold reds such as Cabernet Sauvignon, Barolo or Zinfandel will benefit from decanting, because it helps soften tannins that are assertive in their youth.
+Big, bold reds such as Cabernet Sauvignon, Barolo or Zinfandel will benefit from decanting, because it helps soften tannins that are assertive in their youth.
 It also gives them time to open up and fully express their aromas and flavors.
 Wide based decanters with plenty of surface area work best for young wines.

 Corks can break, falling into the bottle in pieces.
 Instead of fishing around to filter them, use an aerating funnel to pour the wine into a decanter.
 The built-in screen will easily remove cork pieces, solving the problem.